 On the contrary, there are several savvy tactics that will make an offer more competitive, without exceeding the set budget on the final purchase price.

-Here are a few ways to do so.
+Here are a few ways to win a bidding war:

 Make an All-Cash Offer